simoninireland/epydemic/doc/newmanziff.rst

 .. autoattribute:: BondPercolation.GCC

-The process has two events:
+The process has one event:

 .. autoattribute:: BondPercolation.OCCUPY

-.. autoattribute:: BondPercolation.SAMPLE
+.. automethod:: BondPercolation.occupy

 .. note::